 - i.
 List expenditures to be paid; - ii.
 Use the list as supporting documentation for the eLOCCS draw; and - iii.
-Attach a copy of the list to the HUD-50080 form that has the total amount requested and submit to the Executive Director for approval by the Chair of the CIHA BoardCIHA eLOCCS Approving Official.
+Attach a copy of the list to the HUD-50080 form that has the total amount requested and submit to the Executive Director for approval by the CIHA eLOCCS Approving Official.